cloudmesh/cloudmesh-pi-burn/README.md

 `cms burn` is a program to burn many SD cards for the preparation of building clusters with Raspberry Pi's.
-It allows users to create readily bootable SD cards that have the network configured, contain a public ssh key from your machine that you used to configure the cards.
-Thus not much additional setup is needed for a cluster.
+It allows users to create readily bootable SD cards that have the network configured and contain a public ssh key from your machine that you used to configure the cards.
+Thus, little setup is needed for a cluster.
 Another unique feature is that you can burn multiple cards in a row, each with their individual setup such as hostnames and ipadresses.

 ## Nomenclature

-* Commands proceeded with `pi@red:$` are to be executed on the Rasperry Pi with the name red.
+* Commands proceeded with `pi@mangerpi:$` are to be executed on the Rasperry Pi with the name managerpi.

-* Commands with `(ENV3) pi@red:$` are to be executed in a virtula ENV using Python 3 on the Raspberry Pi with the name red
+* Commands with `(ENV3) pi@managerpi:$` are to be executed in a virtula ENV using Python 3 on the Raspberry Pi with the name managerpi

 ## Quickstart for Bridged WiFi